dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 Here’s some more ideas to be outlined ... be free, ideas, be free!

-(This is more for my benefit than any poor souls who might be forced to read my handwriting... if that’s you, my heart goes on)
+[These handwritten post-it notes are] more for my benefit than any poor souls who might be forced to read my handwriting... if that’s you, my heart goes on.

 In an unrelated note, an old lady brought a Tweety Bird into a McDonald’s (in a cage) but he got dumped in the honey BBQ